Liuhaixv/lag-switch/README.md

   * NetBalancer(Control network traffic of game)

 ### Constant
+  * `nbcmdDir`:root direction of NetBalancer, must be set correctly.Also you need to ensure that NB is in working stage(activated or in trial), or the script will not work.
   * `timeLimit`:max time before auto-reconnecting, default by 120 sec
 ### Hotkeys
   * `C`:Limit upload/reset network